 - or up to 2 years if it is health services research with service public health involvement.

 - The training may include up to three months in an acting consultant post, prospectively agreed by the relevant Training Programme Director(s) and deaneries.
 During that time you must be supported by a named educational supervisor, retaining your contract and NTN.
 The training may not include any time spent in locum consultant posts.

 All registrars must have been admitted to Membership of the Faculty of Public Health (FPH) in order to be recommended for the award of CCT and therefore complete training.
-Registrars gain membership of FPH by passing the MFPH membership examinations (Part A and Part B).
+Registrars gain membership of FPH by passing the Diplomate (DFPH) and Final Membership (MFPH) examinations.